keifufu/WebNowPlaying-OBS/README.md

-# OBS Adapter for WebNowPlaying-Redux
+# OBS Adapter for WebNowPlaying

-A OBS script to display information from [WebNowPlaying-Redux](https://github.com/keifufu/WebNowPlaying-Redux)
+A OBS script to display information from [WebNowPlaying](https://github.com/keifufu/WebNowPlaying)
 It also supports a lot of desktop players!
-Read more [here](https://github.com/keifufu/WebNowPlaying-Redux/blob/main/NativeAPIs.md).
+Read more [here](https://wnp.keifufu.dev/desktop-players).

 ![widgets](./images/widgets.jpg)